 Wet The Ceiling

-Wetting the ceiling is highly recommended.
+Wetting the ceiling is recommended.
 It will ensure the ceiling scrapes right off.
-Since you’re using a ShopVac, the moisture won’t affect the machine, so either option is viable.
-You can try one before trying the other if it doesn’t work out.
+Since you’re using a ShopVac, the moisture won’t affect the machine.

 Create The Tool

-What you do is secure the extension and nozzle onto the ShopVac.
-Then, duct tape a knife under the nozzle so that when held upside down, any debris will fall into the nozzle.
+Secure the extension and nozzle onto the ShopVac.
+Then, duct tape a knife under the nozzle that when held upside down, any debris will fall into the nozzle.
 The knife should hover above the vacuum opening.

-All that’s left to do now is start vacuuming.
-For this method, stilts are a great help so you can move around as you vacuum and it will feel like vacuuming a floor.
-That said, a ladder will work just fine, it will simply take longer.
+For this method, stilts will help you can move as you vacuum, and it will feel like vacuuming a floor.
+A ladder will work, but it will take longer.

 Cost Of Popcorn Ceiling Removal

-The initial cost of popcorn ceiling removal depends on whether you do it yourself or not.
-Of course, this also depends on the size of the room.
-Our examples will give an approximate cost for a 20×20 ceiling.
+The initial cost of popcorn ceiling removal depends if you do it yourself.
+It also depends on the size of the room.
+Our examples will cost for a 20×20 ceiling.

-In general, the cost is $1 to $2 per square foot.
-But this doesn’t include refinishing and painting.
-So when you add everything together, the cost can change.
+The cost is $1 to $2 per square foot.
+But this doesn’t include refinishing and painting. when you add everything up the cost can change.

-If all you’re paying for is materials, expect to pay a lot less than you’d pay for a professional to come and remove the popcorn ceiling.
-The average cost for materials is around $500 to do it professionally, without professionals.
+If all you’re paying for is materials, expect to pay less than you’d pay for a pro to remove popcorn ceiling.
+The average cost is $500.

 This will include paint to repaint when you’re finished.
-But that’s nothing compared to getting a professional.
-You pay for materials and labor.
-These workers make up to $40/hr for this job, and you’re paying for whoever they bring along as well.
+But that’s small compared to hiring a pro.
+With them, you will pay for materials and labor.
+The workers charge $40 per hour, and you’re paying for whoever they bring with them.

-Expect to pay no less than $1000, but likely more.
-In the end, if you don’t have asbestos, doing it yourself is the better option.
-But to each their own, there’s nothing wrong with hiring a professional whenever you can afford it!
+Expect to pay no less than $1,000.
+If you don’t have asbestos, doing it yourself is the better option.
+But to each their own, there’s nothing wrong with hiring a pro if you can afford it.